Tokyo to Okinawa beaches

 3 week itinerary in Japan (18 days)

-- Kyoto (3 days including one day in Nara)
+- Kyoto (3 nights including one day in Nara)

-- Okinawa (Iriomote and Ishigaki islands) (5 days)
+- Okinawa (Iriomote and Ishigaki islands) (5 nights)

 Please find below the itinerary details.